Lemon shark: Relationship with humans

 This species of shark is best known in its behavior and ecology, mainly due to the work of Samuel Gruber at the University of Miami, who studied the lemon shark both in the field and in the laboratory from 1967.
 The population around the Bimini Islands in the western Bahamas, where Gruber's Bimini Biological Field Station is situated, is probably the best known of all shark populations.

 The lemon shark is targeted by commercial and recreational fishers along the U.S. Atlantic Ocean, Caribbean, and in the eastern Pacific Ocean due to its prized meat, fins, and skin.
 Lemon shark skin may be used for leather and its meat can be consumed and is believed to be a delicacy in many cultures.
 Concern exists that over-fishing has led the lemon shark populations in the western north Atlantic and eastern Pacific Ocean to decline.
 It is considered vulnerable.
+Overfishing is the main threat to lemon sharks, there has been a 50% to 79% decrease for the past fifty years.

 Lemon sharks do not represent a large threat to humans.
-The International Shark Attack File lists 10 unprovoked lemon shark bites, none of which were fatal.
+The International Shark Attack File lists 11 unprovoked lemon shark bites, none of which were fatal.